Family Medicine Residency Program

 On average, our resident physicians typically work about 60-70 hours per week.

-Residents are trained for certification in Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), Advanced Life Support in Obstetrics (ALSO), Neonatal Resuscitation Program (NRP), Pediatric Advanced Life Support (PALS), Nexplanon, Botox for migraine, MAT training, and IUD placement/removal.
+Residents are trained for certification in Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), Advanced Life Support in Obstetrics (ALSO), Neonatal Resuscitation Program (NRP), Pediatric Advanced Life Support (PALS), Nexplanon, Botox for migraine, MOUD/MAT training, MATE, and IUD placement/removal.
 An on-site SIM Lab has been added as part of the resident skills training.

 Yes, resident membership dues for appropriate professional organizations and encourage active involvement are provided.